TesvonU/Clustering-tool/README.md

 # Clustering-tool
-Clustering and pre-processing UI tool
+Clustering and pre-processing UI tool - work in progress